My Goodness Kitchen

 • Leave a Comment

-Why We Love Making Cashew Ricotta
+Why You Will Love Making Cashew Ricotta

-Making your own vegan ricotta is so easy and the result is crazy versatile.
 I use this cashew ricotta in my eggplant involtini, on toast with bananas and berries, as a base for savoury tarts, on pizza...you get the idea.

 Cashew ricotta ingredients in a grid with labels.

-Cashews.
-We are using raw cashews here.
-You can make ricotta with macadamias or try blanched almonds like on my Pizza Bianca.
+You can also make ricotta with macadamias or try blanched almonds like on my Pizza Bianca.

 Sugar and salt.
 I use a little sugar and salt for that slightly sweet, slightly savoury vibe.